Hardknott Pass

 Hardknott Pass is a hill pass between Eskdale and the Duddon Valley in the Lake District National Park, Cumbria, England.
 The tarmac-surfaced road, which is the most direct route from the central Lake District to West Cumbria, shares the title of steepest road in England with Rosedale Chimney Bank in North Yorkshire.
 It has a maximum gradient of 1 in 3 (about 33%).

-Etymology

-The pass takes its name from Hard Knott which is derived from the Old Norse harthr (hard) and knutr (craggy hill).
+The pass takes its name from the nearby Hard Knott fell, whose name is derived from the Old Norse harthr (hard) and knutr (craggy hill).

 Geography

 A single track road runs between Eskdale in the west to the edge of the neighbouring Wrynose Pass in the east.
 On the western side is Harter Fell and the remains of Hardknott Roman Fort (200 m above sea level).